Trailblazing tourist trip to orbit ends with splashdown

 The four streaked back through the atmosphere early Saturday evening, the first space travelers to end their flight in the Atlantic since Apollo 9 in 1969.
 SpaceX’s two previous crew splashdowns — carrying astronauts for NASA — were in the Gulf of Mexico.

 Within a few minutes, a pair of SpaceX boats pulled up alongside the bobbing capsule.
-It was hoisted on the recovery ship where the hatch was opened.
-The four were due to have medical checks before going to Kennedy Space Center by helicopter for a reunion with their families
+When the capsule’s hatch was opened on the recovery ship, health care worker Hayley Arceneaux was the first one out, flashing a big smile and thumbs up.

 This time, NASA was little more than an encouraging bystander, its only tie being the Kennedy launch pad once used for the Apollo moonshots and shuttle crews, but now leased by SpaceX.

+“Best ride of my life!”
+Proctor tweeted a few hours after splashdown.

-Strangers until March, they spent six months training and preparing for potential emergencies during the flight, dubbed Inspiration4.
-Most everything appeared to go well, leaving them time to chat with St. Jude patients, conduct medical tests on themselves, ring the closing bell for the New York Stock Exchange, and do some drawing and ukulele playing.
+Strangers until March, the four spent six months training and preparing for potential emergencies during the flight — but there was no need to step in, officials said after their return.
+During the trip dubbed Inspiration4, they had time to chat with St. Jude patients, conduct medical tests on themselves, ring the closing bell for the New York Stock Exchange and do some drawing and ukulele playing.

 Arceneaux, the youngest American in space and the first with a prosthesis, assured her patients, “I was a little girl going through cancer treatment just like a lot of you, and if I can do this, you can do this.”